s3yonsei/blocked_samples/osdi24_ae/README.md

 --max_background_compactions=2 --benchmarks=filluniquerandom
 ```

-**Note**: Due to the data left in the memtable, compaction will occur once when you first run the workload.
-Execute a dummy run (not for performance measurement) once per dataset to ensure that compaction does not occur in subsequent read-only workload.
+**Note**: Because of the data retained in the memtable, compaction will occur initially when you start the workload.
+To prevent compaction from affecting subsequent read-only workloads, perform a dummy run (not intended for performance measurement) once for each dataset as follows.

 ```bash
 [Dummy run on dataset in fast ssd]